raffaelfoidl/maDMP-evaluation/dcso-json/README.md

 **Disclaimer:** We have not been able to successfully run this tool from a Windows machine or from a directory with spaces in its path (neither the initial tool nor our customization).
 Since this is not of high importance for our goal (it is only the first preprocessing step), we did not investigate these issues any further.
+However, in order to provide this tool for a wider audience anyway, we have also created a `Dockerfile` such that `dcsojson` can be used in an isolated container that runs in a supported environment.

-## Usage
+## Usage (Local)

 You can retrieve the integrated help message by invoking the program with the `--help` argument.
 It provides extensive information about the program and execution modalities: